gopinath-langote/1build/README.md

 ### Manual

-1. Download [the latest release](https://github.com/gopinath-langote/1build/releases/latest) distribution for your OS;
+1. Download and install binary from [the latest release](https://github.com/gopinath-langote/1build/releases/latest)
-2. Extract the archive, and move `1build` executable to your `$PATH`.
+2. Recommended: add `1build` executable to your `$PATH`.

 ## Usage